SAP-archive/docs/concepts/bot_builder/code_webhook.md

 The `conversation` data you send back will update the state of your conversation:

-* the `memory` will replace the actual memory of your bot (so be carreful if you just want to change one of your memory key to add all your others key to not losing everything).
+* `memory` will replace the actual memory of your bot (so be careful if you just want to change one of your memory keys to add all your other keys so that you don't lose everything).
-* the `language` will update the language of the conversation: each new sentence sent by the user will be processed in this language and the bot will reply in this language.
+* `language` will update the language of the conversation.
+Each new sentence sent by the user will be processed in this language, and the bot will reply in this language.

-The `replies` are send in the body of the result of the main Bot Builder and will appear in the `messages` key:
+The `replies` are sent in the body of the result of the main Bot Builder and will appear in the `messages` key:

 POST `https://api.recast.ai/build/v1/dialog`